-To make an option set the default, select it and click Default.
-In the Project Options tab, a dialog opens that prompts you to select or create a new project.
+To make a custom option set the default, share it first, then select it and click Default.

+Note: In the Project Options tab, a dialog opens that prompts you to select or create a new project.
 Select the project and click OK.